jgurhem/tampermonkey_wasm/article1.md

 })();
 ```

-After downloading the assembly, we pass it to the helper function.
+After downloading the assembly, we are transferring it to the helper function.
 It will instantiate it and gives us access to our `add` function.
 Then, we can use it !
 You can open [https://www.google.com/](https://www.google.com/) with the developper tools activated and see in the console that the result of our addition, `4`, is printed.